-8 Key Moments And Themes From Trump's First State Of The Union Address
+8 Key Moments And Themes From Trump's 1st State Of The Union Address

 "Tonight, I call upon on all of us to set aside our differences, to seek out common ground, and to summon the unity we need to deliver for the people.
 This is really the key.
 These are the people we were elected to serve."

-Tonally, the president seemed more relaxed, comfortable and less stilted reading from a TelePrompTer this year than last, when he gave an address to a joint session of Congress not long after his inauguration.
+Tonally, the president seemed more relaxed, comfortable and less stilted reading from a teleprompter this year than last, when he gave an address to a joint session of Congress not long after his inauguration.
 There was a lot more "you" than "me" in Tuesday's speech.
 And that's always a good thing for a president.

 But the president was making a clear calculation — he was talking past the media filter to maybe the biggest audience he will have all year.
 In 2017, his address to Congress drew 47.7 million viewers.
 That's more than double NBC's Sunday Night Football (20 million), CBS's Big Bang Theory (19 million) and the finale for HBO's Game of Thrones (16.5 million with streaming and apps).